Ransomware! Is Your Logistics Management System at Risk? Here’s a Three-Step Solution!

 Do Not Pay!
 It Might be a Bluff!

-As the name suggest, it is ‘Ransom’, plain and simple.
+As the name suggests, it is ‘Ransom’, plain and simple.
 If you have seen any Hollywood movie revolving around Ransom, then you know that the culprits don’t really care about your assets.
 They may not release your data.
 If you pay, two things can happen…

 - They take the money, and release your data: So, you paid and got your data back.
 Nice.
 However, how long until this happens again?
 You thought your network was secured before, but they got through.
 The culprits would always find a way to break in, no matter how well you upgrade your system.
 They have decades of experience of breaking into servers.
 Let’s not kid ourselves, if you paid once, you might be asked to pay again.
 Furthermore, you are unintentionally encouraging such behavior.
 This might entice them to strike you again.
 Even if they cross their heart and promise not to do it again, there would be copycat culprits.
 There is already an updated version of it cropping up in China.
 Your payment just funded the Cyber Mafia.
 Congratulations.